AlanBuric/distribunity-api/README.md

 ## Local development mode

-1. Start the database in Docker:
+1. Start the services in Docker:

 ```
 docker compose up database
+docker compose up redis
 ```

 2. Configure in .env `PGHOST=localhost`

     The PostgreSQL database will be running in a Docker container, and so the server needs to connect to it through your host machine's own network.

 3. Start the server locally: